New Investigator Awards: Applicant Eligibility

 - Investigators must be academic employees (lecturer or equivalent) of an eligible organisation

-- Eligible organisations include all UK higher education institutions that receive grant funding from one of the UK higher education funding bodies, a number of research institutes, NHS bodies with research capacity and certain independent research organisations who possess independent capability to undertake and lead research programmes and satisfy various financial and legal criteria
+- Eligible organisations include all UK higher education institutions that receive grant funding from one of the UK higher education funding bodies, a number of research institutes, NHS bodies with research capacity and UKRI approved independent research organisations and Public Sector Research Establishments who possess independent capability to undertake and lead research programmes and satisfy various financial and legal criteria.

 - Current holders of postdoctoral level fellowships are not eligible to hold EPSRC research grants.
 These fellowships include the EPSRC Postdoctoral Fellowship, Leverhulme Early Career Fellowship, Sir Henry Wellcome Postdoctoral Fellowship and are likely to include the Leverhulme Trust Research Fellowship, Ser Cymru Fellowship and Daphne Jackson Trust Fellowship

 - If you are employed in a staff post on a research grant, you are not eligible to be a Principal Investigator unless you hold an early career fellowship and your University gives you the same stature as a permanent academic member of staff.
-These fellowships include the EPSRC Early Career Fellowship, Leverhulme Trust Major Research Fellowship, RAEng Research Fellowship, RAEng Industrial Fellowship, Royal Society University Research Fellowship and Royal Society Dorothy Hodgkin Fellowship
+These fellowships include the EPSRC Early Career Fellowship, EPSRC Open Fellowship, UKRI Future Leader Fellowship, Leverhulme Trust Major Research Fellowship, RAEng Research Fellowship, RAEng Industrial Fellowship, Royal Society University Research Fellowship and Royal Society Dorothy Hodgkin Fellowship

 - Applicants must be resident in the UK